umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/index.md

 #Routing in Umbraco

-_This section describes what the Umbraco Request Pipeline is and how Umbraco matches a document to a given request._
+_This section describes what the Umbraco Request Pipeline is, how Umbraco matches a document to a given request and how it generates a URL for a document._

 ## Request pipeline